Drashti0913/Drashti0913/README.md

 - 👯 I’m looking to collaborate on **AI/ML research and products**
 - 📝 I regularly write technical blogs and publish papers
 - 📫 How to reach me: **[LinkedIn](https://linkedin.com/in/drashtibhavsar9)**
+⚡ Fun fact: I turn ☕ into code and ideas at lightning speed!
 ---